Testicular Cancer Chattanooga TN

 Stage 1- cancer is contained within the testicle

 Stage 2- cancer has spread to the lymph nodes

-Stage 3- the cancer has spread from the lymph to other parts of the body like the liver or lungs
+Stage 3- cancer has spread from the lymph to other parts of the body like the liver or lungs

-For all stages and types of testicular cancer, the goal of treatment is surgical removal of the affected testicle.
+For all stages and types of testicular cancer, the goal of treatment is the surgical removal of the affected testicle.
 This surgery is called an Inguinal orchiectomy accomplished through a small incision in the groin.
 The testicle will be removed and examined to check for cancer cells.